2015 Waco shootout: Police investigation

 On May 22, fifty-year-old factory worker and Bandido Jeff Battey posted bail.
 The cash amount wasn't disclosed, but is typically 10% in Texas, or $100,000.
 Afterward, his lawyer and prosecutors argued over whether this meant he could leave jail.
 He ultimately did, after the district attorney and two district judges negotiated special restrictions for him and any future bailee from this case, including ankle monitoring, surrendering of passports, abstention from drugs and alcohol and no contact with club members or potential victims or witnesses.
 One other suspect was subsequently bailed out later that day, according to McLennan County Recovery Healthcare Corporation Office Manager Ronnie Marroquin, who attaches the ankle monitors.

 One of the arrested, Martin Lewis, is a retired veteran detective of 32 years from the San Antonio Police Department.
 At the time, he was a school bus driver.
 He was consequently fired by the Northside Independent School District.

 As of May 24, 75 suspects had requested a public defender qualified to work first-degree felony charges, of which McLennan County has 29.
 To make up the rest, Judge Matt Johnson has for the first time called in defenders from nearby counties, including Dallas, Bell, Williamson, Travis, Hill, Coryell, Limestone and Johnson.
 The district has 26 prosecutors to split the caseload among, and can enlist others from the county, state or federal levels, if needed.

-One of the arrested, San Antonio's Kenneth Carlisle, had just pulled into the parking lot when he was arrested in his wife's car and charged with engaging in organized crime, according to his wife.
+One of the arrested, Kenneth Carlisle of San Antonio, had just pulled into the parking lot when he was arrested in his wife's car and charged with engaging in organized crime, according to his wife.
 She says he wasn't wearing any sort of biker clothing, and was just in the wrong place at the wrong time.
 She called the ordeal of running her two-child household while working with lawyers to negotiate a lower bond for a husband she has only been allowed to visit by phone "the worst nightmare of my life", and says she's aware of eight other arrested with similar stories.